molloy-lab/TREE-QMC/tutorial/tree-of-blobs/README.md

 However, the output TOB is binary (try plotting it in [IcyTree](https://icytree.org)), and you don't learn much about your data.
 Instead, it is helpful to run each step of TOB-QMC independently.
 Instead, it can be helpful to execute each step separately

-Step 1: Build a base (or refinement tree) with TREE-QMC
+Step 1: Build a base tree (aka refinement TOB) with TREE-QMC
 ---
 ```
 ../../../build/tree-qmc \